PeteHaitch/phd_thesis/markdown/introduction.md

 ## Assays for studying DNA methylation
-There are many assays available for studying DNA methylation.
-These vary in their _resolution_ and _throughput_.
+A challenge to measuring DNA methylation is that it is erased by standard molecular biology techniques, such as _polymerase chain reaction_ (PCR) and bacterial cloning, and it is not revealed by DNA hybridization assays (@{Laird:2010iv}).
+Therefore, almost all assays of DNA methylation require one of the following _pre-treatments_ of the DNA:

+1. _Enzyme digestion_
+2. _Affinity enrichment_
+3. _Sodium bisulfite conversion_

+Each of these pre-treatments can then be combined with a second step of amplification or hybridisation.
+For example,

+1. Gel-based analysis
+2. Sanger sequencing
+3. Microarray hybridisation
+4. Massively parallel sequencing

+An exception to this classification scheme are a new class of assay that seek to directly "read" whether a position is methylated or unmethylated without requiring a pre-treatment of the DNA.
+For example, both @{Laszlo:2013kf, Schreiber:2013in} measure the change in current as a DNA molecule passes through a nanopore to infer whether a cytosine was methylated while __PACBIO AND ONT DO WHAT?__.

+Almost all assays of DNA methylation measure a "population average" from a pool of hundreds or thousands of cells.
+For a diploid organism, this is an average over several different levels: the two DNA strands, the two homologous chromosomes within a diploid cell and the hundreds or thousand of cells used in the assay (see __FIGURE__).
+Hundreds or thousands of cells are required in order to have sufficient material as input for the assay.
+Assays that require only a single cell as input do exist but are still in development and not in widespread use (__SOURCE/EXAMPLES__).

+The _resolution_ and _throughput_ are two key variables when choosing which assay to use for an experiment.
 The resolution of an assay is the scale on which DNA methylation can be measured[^resolution].
 For example, a high resolution assay allows a researcher to quantify the level of DNA methylation at a single base whereas a low resolution assay might only allow for qualitative assessment (i.e. presence or absence) of DNA methylation at larger regions, such as CpG islands.

 [^resolution]: Depending on the experiment and its aims, the resolution of an assay might instead be defined as the scale on which DNA methylation can be quantified or that which allows inference to address a specific hypothesis.